Free Your Sound!

 A german designer, producer, musician and programmer, Markus joined the team in 2009 and signs responsible for the design of every visual aspect of Calf.
 Annoyed by the lack of high quality open source sound processing plug-ins he has supplied the Calf suite with limiting processors, enhanced dynamics modules, equalizers, the Analyzer, Calf Pulsator and different saturation effects based on Tom's distortion code from the TAP plugins.
 His other projects include traGtor - a GTK-UI for FFmpeg under GNU Linux, xplanetFX - HQ renderings of mother earth as a wallpaper and JAMMIN*INC - a pure CreativeCommons band.

-A competent mathematician and physicist, Christian is one of the core developers of the lookahead limiter routine, the multiband limiter solution and the FFT Analyzer.
+A competent mathematician and physicist, Christian is one of the core developers of the lookahead limiter routine, the multiband limiter solution, the FFT Analyzer and the Transient Designer.
 As a member of JAMMIN*INC he directly profits from a professional audio processing suite under Linux and was highly motivated to pull one all-nighter after the other to create a musically sounding loudness maximizer.

 Thor Harald Johansen - Dynamics Foundation